danielscholl-osdu/search/docs/tutorial/PreviewFeatures.md

 The input can be a maximum of 50 characters in length.

 There are also limitations based on how we have enabled indexing of fields.
-For field attributes which have the indexing hint to be flattened, then only the most nested attributes are indexed.
+Field attributes which have the indexing hint to be flattened will not appear in auto-complete suggestions.

 Same thing for all the meta attributes (e.g. kind, id, acls, tags etc.) as well, completion suggester won't return.